 Because if you do have a sensitive gut, you STILL get to enjoy pancakes, the same as everybody else.
 Even better when those pancakes are dreamy and indulgent and bring a bit of tropical sunshine to your kitchen.

-These pancakes do just that.
-It’s a batter that can be jazzed up with any FODMAP friendly milk you like – hazelnut is also delicious – and nobody will notice that it’s gluten free.
-You can use any fruit you like for the compote too; I had a frozen smoothie mix in my freezer with papaya and pineapple that worked perfectly with cardamom for extra spice and warmth.
+This batter that can be jazzed up with any FODMAP friendly milk you like – almond milk is also delicious – and nobody will notice that it’s gluten free.
+You can use any fruit you like for the compote too; I had a frozen smoothie mix in my freezer with papaya and pineapple that worked a treat.

-Serve these low FODMAP pancakes with a spoonful of lactose-free live yogurt for an extra bit of cool contrast and some love for your gut bugs.
+Serve these gluten free pancakes with a spoonful of lactose-free live yogurt spiked with ground cardamom, for an extra bit of cool contrast and some love for your gut bugs.

-250ml almond milk (or milk of your choice)
+250ml lactose free milk (or milk of your choice)

 Two handfuls of frozen papaya and pineapple

 3 tablespoons light brown sugar (adjust to taste, depending on sweetness of fruit)